 Amazon just loves to give away free stuff.
 I mean seriously, they have free movies, free music, free books, free digital storage, free shipping, and a free cardboard box with every order.
 Granted, most of those goodies require a Prime membership, but hey, the boxes are really free!

 Well, Amazon is up to their normal charitable shenanigans once again today, this time offering up a bundle of paid apps and games on their Appstore for the low price of free (no Prime membership required).
+There are some good titles in the mix, and others, not so much. – I'll let you shuffle through the lot and decide for yourselves which is which.

 Plants vs Zombies 2 launched last year with three worlds, and an update followed months later that added a fourth one with a sci-fi theme.
 Now Electronic Arts has rolled out another expansion of content that introduces more plants, zombies, and stages to occupy players' time.
 And this one is decidedly darker.

 The biggest change, as the 'Dark Ages' name would suggest, is the addition of nocturnal stages.
 Sun power won't fall from the sky, and rather than sunflowers, players will need sun shrooms to harness light in the dark of night.
+There are new plants that excel in this environment and new foes that are ready to mow them down.

 After an initial release in Canada, Zynga's latest attempt to addict millions of mobile gamers is now available to the greater Play Store.
 Eden to Green fits broadly in the tower defense genre, with a variety of flowers fighting off an army of invading machines.
 (So it's like Terminator meets The Happening.)
 The game is a free download, though device support seems a bit spotty: my ancient HTC Incredible shows as compatible, while my nearly-new Galaxy Note 8.0 does not.